Nov 22, 2018

 The Kids Helpline will provide children and young adults up to 18 years old with a resource outside of their immediate circle of family and/or friends to contact for support on issues concerning their wellbeing.

-The helpline is one of the first of its kind in the Caribbean British Overseas Territories and its development was supported by the UK’s National Crime Agency Child Exploitation and Online Protection command (NCA CEOP) as part of a wider programme of support coordinated by the UK Foreign Commonwealth Office (FCO) through the Governor’s Office.
+The helpline is one of the first of its kind in the Caribbean British Overseas Territories and its development was supported by the UK’s National Crime Agency Child Exploitation and Online Protection command (NCA CEOP) as part of a wider program of support coordinated by the UK Foreign Commonwealth Office (FCO) through the Governor’s Office.

 His Excellency The Governor, Martyn Roper, was in attendance for the grand opening of the Kids Helpline.

-“I was honoured to be part of the launch of this service for Cayman’s youth.
-The UK’s National Crime Agency Child Exploitation and Online Protection command (NCA CEOP) has been working directly with the Crisis Centre for some time to lay the foundations and get the pilot programme up and running,” Mr. Roper said.
+“I was honored to be part of the launch of this service for Cayman’s youth.
+The UK’s National Crime Agency Child Exploitation and Online Protection command (NCA CEOP) has been working directly with the Crisis Centre for some time to lay the foundations and get the pilot program up and running,” Mr. Roper said.
 “I am pleased to see all the hard work from all parties coming together to provide this service which will help to safeguard those who may be in a dangerous situation or just need someone to talk to.
 The Cayman Islands continue to set the standard for others in the region.
 Congratulations to the Cayman Islands Crisis Centre for this latest initiative.”

 Ania Milanowska, Executive Director of the Cayman Islands Crisis Centre, said the new initiative is much needed in Cayman.

 “The Kids Helpline will be available across all three islands as we will be offering a free-to-call phone line initially, with plans to expand online” she said.
 “We are very grateful for the invaluable support we have received from the NCA CEOP to develop this much needed service for our children and youth.”